When you extend your lease, you have to pay your freeholder a "premium" - which is essentially the price for the additional years.

 The first reason is that many banks won’t lend on flats with short leases.
 For example, at the time of writing the biggest lender, Lloyds Banking Group (which includes Halifax), would only lend on flats on leases with more than 70 years remaining.

-The second reason is that when you extend your lease your property will jump up in value – because the lease will be longer.
+The second reason is based on how much you can borrow against your flat with it's existing lease.
+When you extend your lease your property will jump up in value – because the lease will be longer.
 For example, it might be worth £150,000 with a short lease but £170,000 with a long one.
-You might not have sufficient equity in your property to borrow the extra money until the value has been increased by the lease extension.
+With your existing short-lease, you might not have sufficient equity in your property to borrow the extra money until the value has been increased by the lease extension.
+Even if you do have enough equity to borrow the money, it might increase your "Loan-to-Value" ratio, so you no longer get such a favourable borrowing rate.

 It is possible that the lender will make it a condition of your mortgage that you extend the lease with the proceeds.

-When you re-mortgage (particularly if it is to a new lender) you need a solicitor to handle your remortgage – although this is frequently provided by the solicitor and included in the fees you pay your lender.
+When you re-mortgage (particularly if it is to a new lender) you need a solicitor to handle your remortgage – although this is frequently provided by the lender and included in the fees you pay your lender.
+Sometimes it is not even clear that a separate solicitor is involved.

 If you want to remortgage at the same time as completing the lease extension, please tell us beforehand.
 If your mortgage lender needs to the lease extension to be completed at the same time as the mortgage, we’ll suggest you use the same solicitor for the remortgage that will complete the legal work in relation to your lease.